Powered By Sunshine

 The Summer Sport collection was created following the success of the Bulldog Sport short, offering a complete wardrobe for the activities that go hand in hand with sunny days, such as volleyball, surfing or sailing.

-We appointed Jeremy Jauncey, Founder and CEO of Beautiful Destinations, as the ambassador of the collection to put it through its paces in Ibiza.
+Our friend Jeremy Jauncey, Founder and CEO of Beautiful Destinations and Summer Sport ambassador, put the collection through its paces in Ibiza.
 Cliff-diving and beach running aren’t unusual activities for the travel and fitness enthusiast; he’s accustomed to improvising when always on the move, resourcefully using logs as weights or free diving in open water.

 MAN OF THE WORLD